kgrewee/roobie/README.md

     - bg - Background
     - inp - Input
     - br - Border Radius

-2. Class names are suffixed when functionality is added to the prefix
-    - in - Inset
-    - out - Outline

 3. Parameters, such as text size, and units are specific to the property being set
     - Text - em